yvan-sraka/esgi-rust/src/ch2/ownership-borrowing.md

 program in Rust and do the test again.

 Do you know that the program stack has a fixed space size in memory?
-What's happen when you fill it all with function calls? ⇨ a stack overflow!
+What happens when you fill it all with function calls? ⇨ a stack overflow!

 You can look at this minimalist malloc implementation from mine, using